andreped/GradientAccumulator/README.md

 Then simply use the `model` as you normally would!

-However, using gradient accumulation in some scenarios might require some extra overhead or tricks.
+In practice, using gradient accumulation with a custom pipeline might require some extra overhead and tricks to get working.

 For more information, see documentations which are hosted at [gradientaccumulator.readthedocs.io](https://gradientaccumulator.readthedocs.io/en/latest/).